aholanda/rrwg/README.md

 {input,walks,output}
 ````

-There are also [wrappers](src/wrapper.c) subroutines to help in the
+There are also [wrapper](src/wrapper.c) subroutines to help in the
 use of subroutines from C standard library.
 They provide an uniform
-mechanism to check errors or call a second subroutine but the
+mechanism to check errors after a call to a second subroutine with little
-additional computation is minimal.
+additional computation.

 ### Input